deployphp/recipes/docs/cpanel.md

 - `cpanel:createaddondomain` Creates an addon domain
 - `cpanel:deleteaddondomain` Removes an addon domain
 - `cpanel:createdb` Creates a new database

-# FOR NOW WORKS ONLY ON stages named 'staging', 'beta' and 'alpha'

 ### Usage